 A Certified International Privacy Professional, Mr. Crapo has developed a niche in the area of healthcare privacy and data security.
 He advises clients on how to become and remain compliant with HIPAA and other healthcare privacy laws and prepares HIPAA compliance materials for clients.
 He has also advised clients on privacy and security breach responses.

 Mr. Crapo has represented trade creditors, secured lenders, landlords, and equipment lessors in numerous substantial bankruptcies, including: Lehman Brothers, Nortel, Lyondell Chemical, BearingPoint, Chrysler, GM, Quebecor, Covanta Energy, GRA-Black Angus, Circuit City, and Bridge Communications.
+He has represented creditors in several significant filings of for-profit institutions of higher education.
 In those cases, Mr. Crapo has asserted claims on behalf of creditor clients and defended those clients in various avoidance actions, including complex multimillion-dollar preference and fraudulent transfer actions.
 He has negotiated cash collateral agreements, debtor-in-possession financing agreements, plans of reorganization, and exit financing agreements on behalf of creditors.

 Debtor and Trustee Representation

 Mr. Crapo represents individual and corporate debtors and fiduciaries in both chapter 11 and chapter 7 bankruptcy cases.
 In doing so, he has drafted and negotiated plans of reorganization (as well as exit financing agreements) and financing and cash collateral agreements, and he has prosecuted avoidance actions.